Part Two: The Faculty

 2. The chair is responsible for ensuring that these items are included in the tenure file:

-a minimum of twenty-five letters of evaluation from students and alumni (these letters to include names of the courses and approximate dates of interaction with the candidate);
+- a minimum of twenty-five letters of evaluation from students and alumni (these letters to include names of courses and approximate dates of interaction with the candidate).

-a letter in which the chair presents the department’s assessment of the candidate and gives her or his own recommendation for or against the award of tenure.
+- a letter in which the chair presents the department's assessment of the candidate and give her or his own recommendation for or against the award of tenure.

-a statement from the chair that explains how he or she compiled the candidate’s file, with copies of the letters sent to students, alumni, faculty, and external reviewers.
+- a statement from the chair that explains how he or she compiled the candidate's file, with copies of letters sent to students, alumni, faculty, and external reviewers.

-The recommendation of the Personnel Subcommittee of the Faculty Executive Committee, as approved or amended by the full FEC (and including the outcome of its vote), is the final item added to the tenure file before its review by the Dean and the President.
+The recommendation of the Personnel Council (including the outcome of its vote) is the final item added to the tenure file before its review by the Dean and the President.